maniaplanet/documentation/creation/map-editor/index.md

 1. Set the MapType of the map
 2. Set the map objectives
-3. Edit the thumbnail of the map (use in the maplists)
+3. Edit the thumbnail of the map (used in the maplists)
-4. Edit the comments of the map, useful if there is somthing special that you want to point about the map
+4. Edit the comments of the map, useful if there is something special that you want to point out about the map
-5. A music can be played with this specific map instead the Maniaplanet or Trackmania default musics.
+5. Add a music that shall be played with this specific map instead of the default music in Maniaplanet.
 The file must be in `.ogg` format.
-6. Will create credible shadows on the map.
-Higher the shadows are computed, higher will be the accuracy of the shadows.
+6. Calculate credible shadows on the map
-7. If you want to test the map with a specific gamemode
+7. Test the map with a specific gamemode
-8. You can protect your map with a password if you don't want your map to be edited by someone else.
+8. Protect your map with a password if you don't want your map to be edited by someone else.
-9. Allow you activate several experimental features like the *Air Mapping*, the *Mix Mapping* and the *Item Embedding*. **Those features are experimental because the maps created with one of these features can to not work after an update.**
+9. Allows to activate several experimental features like the *Air Mapping*, the *Mix Mapping* and the *Item Embedding*. **Those features are experimental because the maps created with one of these features might not work after an update of Maniaplanet.**

 # The MapType
 A maptype is a file which lists all the blocks required in order to be played with a specific gamemode.
 However, a gamemode can accept several maptypes if the gamemode creator has decided to do so.

 To change the maptype of a map, you just need to click on the name of the maptype in the editor and a window will open listing all the maptypes available on your folder `Documents\Maniaplanet\Scripts\MapTypes` (and then `\Shootmania` or `\Trackmania` depending of the environment, create it if it doesn't exists).
 The maptype can be forced if you create a map from a Title Pack.

+For Trackmania, typically a start block, a checkpoint block and a finish block are necessary.
+There can also be *Multilap* maps, and they only need a multi-lap block that is a start and a finish at the same time, and which counts the rounds, and at least one checkpoint block.
+Note: *The number of laps that the players need to drive to be able to finish the race can only be set in the maptype dialog if a multilap block is placed on the map.*

+# The map objectives
+For Trackmania, this is where medal times will be set.
+Intially they are derived from the author timem which is achieved during the map validation process.
+Therefore it is good to improve the validation time as good as you can.
+The medal times can also be modified here.
+To do so, click on the time for each medal (only available on bronze, silver and gold) to change it.
+[image placeholder here]

+For Shootmania, it depends on the game mode and map type.

 # Validation of a map
-A map can only be played online (and in LAN) if the map has been validated for a maptype.
-To know which block(s) are required to make the map compatible with a maptype, the player must associate the desired maptype to his map.
+A map can only be played (solo play, local LAN and online) if the map has been validated for a maptype.

-The blocks required are specified when you click on the validation flag while it's red.
-Another thing to do to validate the map is to compute its shadows (to have relevant shadows on the map).
 This step is required each time you change (add/delete or modify) a block in a map.

+Depending on the associated maptype, different blocks are required.
+Those are specified when you click on the validation flag while it's red.

 The validation flag can have three states:

 * Red: The map is not validated for the current maptype and therefore can't be played online.
 * Orange: The required blocks are on the map but the map needs to be tested at least once to make sure it's working (this state usually exists for Trackmania tracks, the builder must finish his race in order to validate it)
-* Green: The map is validated and can be played online (and in LAN)
+* Green: The map is validated and can be played

+# Compute Shadows
+Maniaplanet uses a lightmap to enhance the visual experience of the gameplay.
+During the calculation of the lightmap, shadows from blocks and lights emitted from static light like lamps and signs will be taken into account.
+The lightmap is stored in the map file, this avoids that players need to do this calculation when the map is loaded.

+There are different levels of shadow calculation.
+The higher the setting, the better the result is, but also the longer it takes.
+Shadow calculation is required to save the map.
+And it is also necessary whenever blocks have been removed or added.
+Note: the *Ultra* setting is very hungry in terms of calculating performance, therefore it is only available if explicitely selected in the advanced graphic options of the Maniaplanet Launcher utility, in the compatibility settings.
+For maps with lots of blocks and lightsources, the calculation can take several minutes.

+# Weight of the map
+This indicator with the unit *coppers* tells how heavy the map is, in terms of utilised blocks.
+The name *coppers* comes from Trackmania where this was introduced first.
+It's recommended to have a map of around 10.000 to 12.000 *coppers* maximum to be sure that the map will run on almost all computers with minimum performance level required for using Maniaplanet.
+This isn't a software limit, you're free to create maps way heavier than that, but in that case, only high-end PCs will be able to run these maps smoothly.

 # Tips
-About the weight of the map, it's recommend to have a map around 10 000/12 000 *coppers* maximum (metric used to name the weight of a map) to be sure that the map will run on almost all computers capable to run Maniaplanet at the minimum.
-This isn't a software limit, you're free to create maps way heavier than that but in that case, only high-end PCs will be able to run these maps smoothly.
+*Checkpoints on Trackmania maps:*
+- make sure your checkpoints are pointing in the right direction, and that the player can resume the race also from this position.
+This helps new players of the map a lot.
+- place regular checkpoints across the map, in a distance of 5 to 10s each, this is helpful on LAN and online races, where the position and the times of all the players can be monitored live.
+- add checkpoints to avoid cuts on the map, this will force the drivers to use the path the map creator has actually intended

 [1]: ../../client/shortcuts.html#Map-Editor
 [2]: ./img/Map_Editor_UI_Edited.jpg